 2-Way Valve Pool Skimmer Diverters

 A 2-way pool skimmer diverter is a simple version you will see at pool stores.
 They will connect to the pool skimmer and direct water flow between the skimmer, main drain, and pool pump.
-The downside of 2-way valves is that you will not be able to customize how much water is being pumped from each source.
+The downside of 2-way valves is that you cannot customize how much water is being pumped from each source.

 3-Way Valve Pool Skimmer Diverters

-A 3-way pool skimmer diverter valve works very similarly to a 2-way valve, but there is an actual connection port that attaches to both the main drain and skimmer piping.
-These are much more useful because you will be able to change the water flow to come from either the skimmer or the drain.
+A 3-way pool skimmer diverter valve works very similarly to a 2-way valve, but an actual connection port attaches to both the main drain and skimmer piping.
+These are much more useful because you can change the water flow to come from the skimmer or the drain.
 I recommend using a 3-way port in your pool rather than a 2-way port unless your pool does not have a bottom drain.

 Who Should Use a Pool Skimmer Diverter?

 You can use pool skimmer diverters in inground and above-ground pools.
 Above-ground pools do not often have a bottom drain, so you will use a 2-way valve in this case.
 Conversely, inground pools will almost always utilize a 3-way valve.